VueGWT/vue-gwt/README.md

 The syntax is not final and might change between versions.
 It may also contains bugs. :warning:

-:sparkles: A simple demo project using Vue GWT is available here: [Vue GWT Demo](https://axellience.github.io/vue-gwt-demo/). :sparkles:
+Want to see what it looks like?
+Checkout the :sparkles: [Vue GWT Demo](https://axellience.github.io/vue-gwt-demo/). :sparkles:

-Vue GWT makes heavy use of Vue.JS, it's recommended to read [Vue.JS introduction guide](https://vuejs.org/v2/guide/) if you are not familiar with it.
+It's recommended to read [Vue.JS introduction guide](https://vuejs.org/v2/guide/) if you are not familiar with it.

 ## Setup on your project

-### Get Vue GWT
+### :white_check_mark: Get Vue GWT

 Vue GWT uses maven.
 For now there is now maven repository.

-:white_check_mark: You must clone the source on your computer and mvn install them:
+You must clone the source on your computer and mvn install them:

 ```bash
 git clone https://github.com/Axellience/vue-gwt.git